ctmrbio/stag-mwc/docs/source/running.rst

 Some very lightweight rules will run on the submitting node (typically directly on the login node), but the number of concurrent local jobs is limited to 1 in the default profiles.

+Execution report
+****************
+Snakemake provides facilites to produce an HTML report of the execution of the workflow.
+Run `snakemake --report stag.html` to generate a report summarizing the complete workflow execution.
+Remember to include `--configfile` or any other execution parameters used to execute the workflow, so Snakemake has all the information it needs to produce the report.